 Substitute foods cannot be served to clients except upon a physician’s written request.
 If a client requires a special diet, arrangements must be made with the Site Director or nurse.

-CRCC is a nut safe facility and we will not buy, serve or prepare food with nuts or nut butter.
-Because of the number of clients with nut allergies, we ask that you not bring nuts into our facility.
+CRCC is a peanut safe facility and we will not buy, serve or prepare food with peanuts or peanut butter.
+Because of the number of clients with peanut allergies, we ask that you not bring peanuts into our facility.

 A nap/rest period is part of the daily schedule from approximately 1:00-3:00 p.m.
 Children who do not need a nap are expected to rest for ½ hour and then may play quietly until nap time is over.
 A mat will be provided by the center and labeled with the child’s name.